-Pinto beans are a classic and delicious staple food.
+Pinto beans are a staple in many kitchens.

 What are Pinto Beans?